elodiemai/elodiemai/README.md

 -->

 This is my personal portfolio.
-I am a Data Engineer with 10+ years of experience in data management using SAS, Python, SQL, VBA.
+I am a Data Engineer with 10+ years of experience in data management using SAS, SQL.
 I am on a journey to expand my technical knowledge and become a Software Engineer.

 <table>